 San Marcos is home to California State University San Marcos and Palomar Community College.
 As an accomplished criminal defense firm in the San Marcos community, at Monder Law Group we handle everything from academic disciplinary hearings to DUI defense to criminal defense.
 Centrally located in San Diego’s North County, San Marcos also includes the surrounding unincorporated communities of Lake San Marcos, Harmony Grove, Lake Hodges, Elfin Forest, Hidden Meadows, Del Rios, the San Pasqual Valley and Ivy Del.
-If you or a loved one has been arrested in San Marcos and are searching for a defense attorney with vast experience in North County, you need to contact San Marcos Criminal Defense Attorney Vik Monder now at (619)405-0063.
+If you or a loved one has been arrested in San Marcos or Oceanside and are searching for a defense attorney with vast experience in North County or Vista, you need to contact San Marcos Criminal Defense Attorney Vik Monder now at (619)405-0063.

 Your Attorney Must Understand the Inner Workings of San Marcos Public Safety Center

 The San Marcos Public Safety Center is made up of the San Marcos Sheriff’s Station, the County of San Diego’s Juvenile Probation Services, the County of San Diego’s Child Protective Services, and the County of San Diego’s Adult Protective Services.
 For a successful defense, it is important that you hire an attorney with the knowledge and experience to distinguish the scope of each of these government agencies and understands the inner working between them in the criminal justice system.
 Given the close physical proximity of these government agencies it is also imperative that your attorney be a part of that tight-knit community.
 After years serving the San Marcos community, attorney Vik Monder is well versed in all government agencies at the Public Safety Center and has developed close working relationship with each of the supervisors of these government agencies.